About

 Zlatan Sehovic

 Zlatan Sehovic is a U.S. registered architect, researcher, and environmental building designer specializing in energy performance, building material systems, life-cycle design, passive design strategies and building technology.
-Mr. Sehovic currently serves as a Product/Project Architect at Kaiser + Path/PathHouse and was previously the Director of Architecture at Generate Technologies where he led the delivery of Generate's architectural projects along with the development of its mass timber building systems and research for its digital design technologies.
+Mr. Sehovic served as Product/Project Architect and Manager at Kaiser + Path/PathHouse and was previously the Director of Architecture at Generate Technologies where he led the delivery of Generate's architectural projects along with the development of its mass timber building systems and research for its digital design technologies.
 Mr. Sehovic received a Master in Design Studies (MDes) in Energy and Environment from the Harvard University Graduate School of Design (GSD) in 2019 and holds a professional Architect's license from the state of California.

 Born in Sarajevo, Bosnia, Mr. Sehovic immigrated to the United States as a refugee with his family following the start of the Bosnian War in the early 1990s.
 After settling in Torrance, California, his curiosity of the new environment around him quickly developed into an appreciation for architecture, design, and nature.